A Standard Deduction is basically a deduction allowed in Income Tax irrespective of the expense incurred or the investment made by the Individual.

 Standard Deduction from Salary

 This deduction has been introduced in lieu of Transport Allowance and Medical Reimbursement which were earlier allowed to employees and the employees were required to submit bills as proofs for claiming these benefits.
-The benefit of Transport Allowance and Medical Reimbursement is allowed for Financial Year 2017-18 but not for Financial Year 2018-19.
+The deduction for Transport Allowance and Medical Reimbursement has now been removed and Standard Deduction introduced in its place.

 - Recommended Read: Step by step guide on Tax on Income from Salary